 Clothes Encounters of the Second Kind

 Our Clothing bank has been in existence since 1995, being the brain child of a group from the community who needed a place from which to operate.
 Space was dedicated in the church building to house the operation which has been going strong ever since.
 The Clothing Bank accepts donations of clean, gently used clothing for men, women and children.
-The clothing is made available for anyone who needs it on Tuesdays from 5:30 – 6:30 p.m.
+The clothing is made available for anyone who needs it on Tuesdays from 1:00– 3:00 p.m and the second Tuesday of every month from 1-3 pm and from 5:30 – 6:30 pm by appointment only please contact the church office (780)463 2202.
 Donations can be dropped off at the church during office hours or brought to the church on Sunday mornings and left outside the Clothing Bank door (east loft room).
 If you would like to volunteer to help with this project please contact the church office.

 Mill Woods United Church is a participating member of the Edmonton (Gleaners) Food Bank.
 We operate a depot in the Mill Woods community and work in cooperation with the Edmonton Food Bank to assist people lacking food security.
 Clients must call the Main Food Bank offices at (780) 425-4190 to request hampers.
-Hampers are then available for pick-up at the church on Tuesday and Thursday evenings between 5:30 – 6:30 p.m.
+Hampers are then available for pick-up at the church on Tuesday evenings between 5:30 – 6:30 p.m.
 If you would like to know how you can get involved please contact the church office